byteben/Toast/README.md

 Toast_Notify.ps1 is a script designed to be deployed as a package from MEMCM.
 The "Set and forget" mentality of packages works really well because we don't need to specify a detection method once the script has run.

 Toast_Notify.ps1 will read an XML file on a file share or from the same directory.
-If the XML is stored on a fileservr, theo Toast Notifications can be changed "on the fly" without having to repackage the script.
+If the XML is stored on a fileserver, the Toast Notifications can be changed "on the fly" without having to repackage the script.
 To create a custom XML, copy CustomMessage.xml and edit the text you want to display in the toast notification.
 Place the modified XML in the script directory or on a fileserver.
 Call your custom file using one of the script parameters below.

 **Points to Consider**